Questions and Answers – Drug Pumps

 Is a drug pump right for me?

 Talk with your doctor to determine what kinds of pain treatments may work for you.
-The choice of treatment depends on the type of pain, how severe it is, and how you respond to your pain treatment.
+The choice of treatment depends on the type of pain, how severe it is, and how you respond.
 If your doctor thinks you are a good candidate for a drug pump, you can undergo a screening test.
-The screening test allows you to experience the therapy and help determine if you are a good candidate for long-term therapy.
+The screening test serves as a temporary evaluation period so you can see if targeted drug delivery relieves your pain before committing to long-term therapy.

 Is the pump new?